auth0/docs/articles/tokens/concepts/token-storage.md

 ### Browser in-memory scenarios

 Auth0 recommends storing tokens in browser memory as the most secure option.
 Using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to handle the transmission and storage of tokens is the best way to protect the tokens, as Web Workers run in a separate global scope than the rest of the application.
-Use [auth0-spa-js](https://github.com/auth0/auth0-spa-js) whose default storage option is in-memory storage leveraging Web Workers.
+Use [Auth0 SPA SDK](/libraries/auth0-spa-js) whose default storage option is in-memory storage leveraging Web Workers.

 If you cannot use Web Workers, Auth0 recommends as an alternative that you use [JavaScript closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Emulating_private_methods_with_closures) to emulate private methods.

- Use [auth0-spa-js](https://github.com/auth0/auth0-spa-js) whose default storage option is in-memory storage.
-It leverages both Web Workers and JavaScript closures depending on the type of token.
+ Use [Auth0 SPA SDK](/libraries/auth0-spa-js) whose default storage option is in-memory storage to leverage both Web Workers and JavaScript closures depending on the type of token.

 ::: warning
 The in-memory method for browser storage **does not** provide persistence across page refreshes and browser tabs.